-When planning what cellar doors to visit with kids, it is no easy feat when there are approximately 50 in the Orange region.
+When planning what cellar doors to visit with kids, it is no easy feat when there are over fifty in the Orange region.
 Here you’ll find a trusted guide of cellar doors that are both family-friendly and provide a lovely tasting experience too.

 Michelle & Phillip Stivens have set up an ambient, family-friendly cellar door featuring a petting zoo with alpacas, highland cattle, and ‘Funny Farm’ adjacent to the tasting room where kids can be kept occupied with feeding the Bantams and Polish hens or visiting Tom and Jaz the resident goats, leaving me to relax and enjoy the Rose 2020 Vintage or the Merlot 2019 Vintage!
 Tilly, the Shetland pony usually steals the show with many a paparazzi moment taking place.
 The 100-year old shearing shed oozes warmth and the outside area is very conducive to a fun and social tasting experience.
 You can also book a private picnic or enjoy drinking a range of local beers, cyders and soft drinks if wine is not your drop of choice.